Zhefan-Xu/map_manager/README.md

 roslaunch map_manager rviz.launch
 ```

-The example of running occupancy map is shown as below (note that the robot is controlled by keyboard):
+The example of running occupancy map is shown as below (note that the robot is controlled by a keyboard):

 https://github.com/Zhefan-Xu/map_manager/assets/55560905/499a84ad-105e-4907-b7d5-2d4fe59a0894